 Every piece created for BJM remains faithful to an aesthetic exerting a positive influence.
 With accessibility and quality as its key values, the company has managed to incorporate enjoyment into creations that are strong, expressive and demanding.
 The distinctive personality and high calibre of its performers ensure the company’s sustained success and reputation.
 Through its many productions, performances and educational activities, BJM is able to encourage discovery, stimulate imagination and democratize dance, all while sharing with local and international audiences its deep passion for this discipline.
-Having presented more than 2,000 performances for over 2 million fans in 67 countries, BJM is a true ambassador of Canadian dance and artistic vitality across the globe.
+Having presented more than 2,000 performances for over 2 million people in 67 countries, BJM is a true ambassador of Canadian dance and artistic vitality across the globe.

 In 2016, BJM and its artistic director were awarded the Rideau Hommage prize in recognition of the company’s reputation and continued presence on the Québec stage.

 In 2017, BJM proudly celebrated 45 years of history, ballet, touring and meeting audiences.